NOTE: Click Here to read about the interplay between FMLA, Short-Term Disability and Unemployment Compensation.

 Insurance companies can and will fight anything.
 It is fair to say that if an employee has a documented, clear physical injury (broken/fractured bone, herniated disc, surgical procedure), there is a much greater likelihood that STD benefits will be granted without argument.

 Cases involving emotional/psychological afflictions, on the other hand, are typically the more hotly-contested claims.
-Nevertheless, I have found that, with proper medical documentation, such stress-related claims are frequently successful.
+Nevertheless, with proper medical documentation, such stress-related claims are frequently successful.

 However, and particularly where stress-related claims are involved, STD carriers may contest a claim if there is an issue as to whether the condition is work-related.